schnerring/schnerring.github.io/content/posts/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt/index.md

 replicaset.apps/traefik-6b6767d778   1         1         1       69s
 ```

-Next, we add a wildcard DNS record with the IP of our Traefik service.
+Next, we add a DNS record with the IP of our Traefik service.
 To obtain the external IP address of the service, we leverage the `kubernetes_service` [Data Source](https://www.terraform.io/docs/language/data-sources/index.html) of the `kubernetes` provider.
-We then add the wildcard DNS record `*.k8s.schnerring.net` pointing to the external IP of Traefik.
+We then add the DNS record `k8s.schnerring.net` pointing to the external IP of Traefik.

 Let us update the `k8s.tf` file accordingly and `terraform apply` the changes: